kpumuk/codecolorer/readme.txt

 This snippet will insert code from the UPLOADS_DIR/test_project/main.rb file.

+= Google Website Translator breaks my code blocks

+The solution is to add `notranslate` class to the list of "Custom CSS Classes" on the admin plugin settings page.

 = Is this plugin GDPR Compliant?

 Yes.
 We do not store or process any user information.